5 Things to Know About College Savings

 A prepaid tuition plan has stipulations, such as not allowing payment for room and board or elementary/secondary schooling.
 These plans are not guaranteed by the federal government, while most are sponsored by state governments.
 With these plans you run the risk if a beneficiary does not attend a participating college or university of not receiving all your money back.

-An education savings plan allows the saver to open the account for the beneficiary’s future expenses, i.e., tuition, room and board, books, and computers.
-These expenses are generally accepted at any college or university inside and some outside the US.
-All plans are sponsored by state governments.
+An education savings plan allows savers to open an account for the beneficiary’s future expenses, i.e., tuition, room and board, books, and computers.
+These expenses are generally accepted at any college or university inside and some outside the U.S. All plans are sponsored by state governments.
 These plans have pre-set investment options as well.
 For example, education savings plans only allow the account holder to change investment options twice per year or when a beneficiary is changed.

 A key feature of 529 plans is their ownership.
 They remain in the estate of the owner or parent (depending on if a successor was named).
 This means ownership never transfers to the beneficiary of the account.
 Also, if the beneficiary does not need any/all funds for college, the funds are able to be transferred to a family member without penalty at any time!
-When deciding on a plan you will also want to consider the following: What type of fees are associated (opening fees, annual fees, servicing fees) the investment options available, and the service reputation of the plan (how easy is it to get ahold of someone should you need to make any changes?).
+When deciding on a plan you will also want to consider the following: the types of associated fees (e.g., opening fees, annual fees, servicing fees), the investment options available, and the service reputation of the plan (how easy is it to get ahold of someone should you need to make any changes?).

-Have the toys and gifts for your child, grandkids, niece or nephew been piling up?
-Consider forgoing the gifts this holiday season and encouraging families to contribute toward their education!
-Anyone can give to an existing Virginia529 account (if they have the account owner’s gift I.D.) and there are several ways to do this.
-As we near the holiday season, Virginia529 is offering a deal now through December 14th, 2021 that if you purchase a $50 gift card online you’ll receive a $10 bonus gift code to contribute to your own 529.
+Have the toys and gifts for your child, grandkids, nieces or nephews been piling up?
+Consider forgoing gifts for holidays and birthdays and encouraging families to contribute toward their education!
+Anyone can give to an existing Virginia 529 account (if they have the account owner’s gift I.D.) and there are several ways to do this.
 Often gifts consist of toys or clothes, but what about a gift for the future?

-Ultimately, 529 plans allow tax-free earnings that grow over time, the longer it’s invested the greater the opportunity for growth.
-If you have any additional questions not found here, consider consulting your financial advisor.
+Ultimately, 529 plans allow tax-free earnings that grow over time; the longer it’s invested, the greater the opportunity for growth.
+If you have any additional questions, consider consulting your financial advisor.
 At Tull Financial Group, our advisors are educated and highly experienced in guiding you through 529 plans and options for your children, grandchildren, relatives, and friends.
 It’s always wonderful to be a part of the story.
 Setting my son up for success is my responsibility and I know our future selves with thank me!